ACRL Plan for Excellence

 ACRL is committed to:

-• the values of higher education, intellectual freedom, the ALA Code of Ethics, and “The Library Bill of Rights”
+- the values of higher education, intellectual freedom, the ALA Ethics policy, and “The Library Bill of Rights”

 Long-term Envisioned Future